christophrumpel/christoph-rumpel.com/content/code-examples/refactoring-php/collections-example-2-before-with-comments.md

 $users = array_filter($users, fn ($user) => $user['active']);

-usort($users, fn($a, $b) => $a['score'] < $b['score']);
+// ❌ Which is "usort" again?
+How does the condition work? usort($users, fn($a, $b) => $a['score'] < $b['score']);

+// ❌ All the transformations are separated, still they all are about users
 $userHighScoreTitles = array_map(fn($user) => $user['name'] . '(' . $user['score'] . ')', $users);

 return $userHighScoreTitles;